mollerhoj/N-Queens-problem-with-BDD/README.md

 If there is a queen, there can not be any queens in the cells in the same diagonals.

 ### How to compile and run the code:
+You need the javabdd-1.0b2.jar from JavaBDDs website to be in the same folder as the project.
+Then run the following command:
 ````
 javac -cp "javabdd-1.0b2.jar:." *.java && java -cp "javabdd-1.0b2.jar:."
 ShowBoard
 ````